 Climate actions

-The International Maritime Organization, IMO, has set an ambitious target to reduce total annual GHG emissions from international shipping by 50% by 2050.
+The International Maritime Organization, IMO, has set an ambitious target to reduce total annual GHG emissions from international shipping to reach net-zero by or close to 2050.
 In order to reach the target, new technologies must be developed and alternative fuels produced in the upcoming years.
 Finnlines supports the transition towards greener shipping and participates in developing low-emission maritime transportation.

 Shipping is a global business and according to the IMO it is the most environmentally friendly mode of transport.
 Up to 90% of the world’s commercial goods are transported by sea.
 Shipping as a mode of transport only creates approximately 2.6% of the global greenhouse emissions, figures are similar to the emissions from global air traffic.